A sucking habit after the age of 7 years can cause permanent change in the position of permanent (adult) teeth.

 Children must be supervised so they don’t eat or lick the toothpaste from the tube and control the amount used.

-Use a pea size amount of toothpaste for Children aged 3 – 6 years
+Use a pea size amount of toothpaste with at least 1,000ppm fluoride for Children aged 3 – 6 years

 A toothbrush with a small size head and medium texture bristles make toothbrushing more effective.